steegea/uDine/README.md

 ## Getting Started

-User data is not saved on a centralized server (see the Developers section below).
+User data is not saved on a centralized server and it is unique to your local computer (see the Developers section below).

 ### Users

 Go to [www.udine.online](http://www.udine.online).
 If that does not work, visit the [direct link](http://udine.online.s3-website.us-east-2.amazonaws.com/)